Skip to main content

 • Hypothesis testing - may be designed to allow clients to gather information to test the validity of thoughts, predictions, or beliefs.

 In essence, as long as a belief is clearly specified the evidence supporting it can be explored experimentally.
 Tests (experiments) are designed to provide clients with new information.
 This information may serve to confirm or disprove beliefs, or offer support in favour of one hypothesis over another.
-This Behavioral Experiment CBT worksheet guides you through the essential steps required to plan and evaluate behavioral experiments.
-It is well suited for hypothesis testing / planned experiments ("If I do X then Y will happen") but can equally be used for data gatheing ("If I ask X then I will learn Y").
+This Behavioral Experiment CBT worksheet guides you through the essential steps required to plan and evaluate

-1. Specify the client's prediction / belief / hypothesis / thought as clearly as you can "If... then..." statements often work nicely
+1. Specify the client's prediction / belief / hypothesis / thought as clearly as you can.
+"If... then..." statements often work nicely.

 2. Design an experiment to test the prediction.
 Think about what circumstances would need to be in place for the prediction to be tested.
 Where would the client need to go?
 What would they need to do or observe?
-What safety behaviors might they need to minimise in order for it to be a fair test?
+What safety behaviors might they need to minimize in order for it to be a fair test?
 How many times might the experiment need to be repeated in order to obtain reliable result?

 3. Think in advance about what you need to observe.
 What kinds of results will you need to record?
 Observable behaviors?